helviojunior/turbosearch/README.md

 # Turbo Search

-An alternative mult-theading and python to dirbuster
+An python application to look for URL based on word list.

+This application supports multi-threading requests.

 ```
 HHHHHH           →→HHH